zdq0394/zdq0394.github.com/kubernetes/components/kube-controller-manager.md

 * --configure-cloud-routes: Default: true.
 Should CIDRs allocated by allocate-node-cidrs be configured on the cloud provider.
 * --contention-profiling: Enable lock contention profiling, if profiling is enabled
 * --controller-start-interval duration.
 Interval between starting controller managers.
-* --controllers stringSlice: Default: [*].
+* --controllers stringSlice: Default: `[*]`.
 A list of controllers to enable. '*' enables all on-by-default controllers, 'foo' enables the controller named 'foo', '-foo' disables the controller named 'foo'.
+    Disabled-by-default controllers: **bootstrapsigner, tokencleaner**

     All controllers:
     * attachdetach
     * bootstrapsigner